Job title Area Fitness Manager

-What opportunities are there in your industry for young people in 2018?
+What opportunities are there in your industry for young people?

 The great thing about the fitness industry is that you can never stop learning as there is always new research being released about the latest training methods and techniques.
 Whether it’s gaining a new class qualification or studying for a specialist area of expertise, the possibilities are endless, and we encourage young people to get involved as much as possible.
 There are plenty of opportunities for those from the age of 16+ to complete their coaching and training qualifications and we want those with certifications to apply for roles within our centres and lead from the front, encouraging others to do the same.

 “Worked my way up with Everyone Active”

 How did your career lead you to this role?

 I have been involved in fitness for over 10 years, working at a number of locations along the way.
 After completing my fitness training qualifications, I worked at Loughton Leisure Centre as a Fitness Motivator and since then have worked my way up with Everyone Active, moving from a Fitness Manager role at Hartham LC and Basildon Sporting Village into my current area role.
 I have been looking after the South East region as the Area Fitness Manager since 2013.

 “You need a strong background working on the gym floor,”

 What experience, and extra-curricular activities, does your kind of career require?